-If you’re doing a hike, it is expected to tip the guide.
+If you’re doing a hike, you’ll need to tip the guide.
 How much seems to be a debatable issue and I’d recommend asking the hotel staff or the company organising your tour for some guidance.

 Keep in mind that the guides, porters and trackers are most likely former poachers.
 Your business helps them to make a living ethically and see the value in keeping the gorillas alive.

-The best time to go to Rwanda is during the dry season.
+The best time to visit Rwanda is during the dry season.
 From June to September, there will be minimal chance of rain ruining any of the great outdoor activities in the country.